-Las Perlitas represents various small lots from farms all over the Huila region which range in elevation from 1,600 to 2.100 m.a.s.l. and that are focused on growing quality varieties.
+Las Perlitas represents various small lots from farms across all of our main regions: Huila, Antioquia and Nariño.
+These farms typically range in elevation from 1,600 to 2.100 m.a.s.l. in which the focus is growing quality varieties.
 Behind the coffee contributing to the Las Perlitas lot, are small farmers committed to producing high quality coffee through experimentation and constant improvement.

 As specialty coffee importers, The Coffee Quest seeks to assist small farmers in overcoming the challenges of exporting their exceptional beans.
 Thanks to the local presence of The Coffee Quest Colombia, we guarantee consistent relationships with local farmers.
 We aim to be a connecting force, between high-end roasters and exceptional farmers.